Conditional Text-to-Image Generation with Reference Guidance: Method

 \section{Method}

 The proposed \refdiffuser generates images conditioned on both a text prompt and a reference image.
-The image condition gives the model uncurated visual reference for the generation targets, such as character shapes in scene-text image generation.
+The image condition gives the model an uncurated visual reference for the generation targets, such as character shapes in scene-text image generation.
 We train the model to blend the reference concept naturally into the generated images without violating the text conditions.
 This reference condition empowers the model to produce contents that the original diffusion model fails to generate precisely, and can even help extend the generation to concepts not included in the language model vocabulary.
 Our proposed model is constructed on the foundation of the pre-trained Stable Diffusion model \cite{SD}.
 We employ the low-rank adaptation technique \cite{lora} to fine-tune the model for specific tasks, such as scene-text image generation, and develop a series of small-scale plug-ins, each seamlessly converting a Stable Diffusion model into an expert model for different applications with references.
-In the subsequent section, we elaborate on the model architecture, training methodologies, and inference procedures in detail.

 {\mathbf{x}} {\mathbf{s}} {\mathbf{z}} {\mathbf{c}} {\mathbf{m}}